Web-Automation/email-validator/README.md

 - Thanks to 'dnspython' for providing the DNS resolver.
 - Thanks to Python's built-in 'smtplib' module for handling SMTP interactions
+- `fuzzywuzzy` and `scikit-learn` for typo correction and similarity matching